Spring 2022 Edition

 Development Magazine Article Reprints

 Want to use a Development magazine article as a marketing or educational tool?
 NAIOP offers reprints of its magazine articles.
-The pricing below does not include shipping or any extra design costs.
-If you are interested in a quantity that is not listed below, please contact Kathy Jackson for a price quote.

 You can also purchase additional copies of Development magazine for $5 each.